vinayking01/javascript_knowledge/Thapa Technical JAVASCRIPT Code/(27) Execution of Js program.md

 ## 📌 5.
 How JavaScript Handles Asynchronous Code

 JavaScript is single-threaded, but it can handle asynchronous operations using **Web APIs, Callback Queue, and Event Loop**.
+This are browser provided feature not available not in js .

 ### 🔹 How Asynchronous Code Works
-1. Web APIs handle tasks like `setTimeout()`, `fetch()`, DOM events, etc.
+1. Web APIs passed these various tasks like `setTimeout()`, `fetch()`, DOM events, event handlers, etc. if found in code in WEB APIs section and continue their previous code back.
-2. Once completed, the callback moves to the **Callback Queue**.
+2. Once completed these task completed in WEB APIS, the callback moves to the **Task Queue**.
+There are multiple Queues.
-3. The **Event Loop** checks if the Call Stack is empty.
-4. If empty, the callback is pushed to the Call Stack for execution.
+3. Then **Event Loop** comes in picture which checks if the Call Stack is empty or not.
+If empty, the task from queue is pushed to the Call Stack for execution. otherwise wait for empty stack.

 ```js
 console.log("Start");